Rodney Dangerfield: Impact and legacy

 UCLA's Division of Neurosurgery named a suite of operating rooms after him and gave him the "Rodney Respect Award", which his widow presented to Jay Leno on October 20, 2005.
 It was presented on behalf of the David Geffen School of Medicine/Division of Neurosurgery at UCLA at their 2005 Visionary Ball.
-Other recipients of the "Rodney Respect Award" include Tim Allen (2007), Jim Carrey (2009), Louie Anderson (2010), Bob Saget (2011), Chelsea Handler (2012), Chuck Lorre (2013), Kelsey Grammer (2014), Brad Garrett (2015), Jon Lovitz (2016), Jamie Masada (2019), Jimmy Fallon (2021), Whitney Cummings (2022), and Ken Jeong (2024).
+Other recipients of the "Rodney Respect Award" include: Tim Allen (2007), Jim Carrey (2009), Louie Anderson (2010), Bob Saget (2011), Chelsea Handler (2012), Chuck Lorre (2013), Kelsey Grammer (2014), Brad Garrett (2015), Jon Lovitz (2016), Jamie Masada (2019), Jimmy Fallon (2021), Whitney Cummings (2022), and Ken Jeong (2024).

 In memoriam, Saturday Night Live ran a short sketch of Dangerfield (played by Darrell Hammond) at the gates of heaven.
 Saint Peter mentions that he heard Dangerfield got no respect in life, which prompts Dangerfield to spew an entire string of his famous one-liners.
-After he's done, he asks why Saint Peter was so interested.
+After he is done, he asks why Saint Peter was so interested.
 Saint Peter replies, "I just wanted to hear those jokes one more time" and waves him into heaven, prompting Dangerfield to joyfully declare: "Finally!
 A little respect!"

 On October 26, 2004, an episode of George Lopez was dedicated to the memory of Dangerfield, who had died two weeks prior.

 On September 10, 2006, Comedy Central's Legends: Rodney Dangerfield commemorated his life and legacy.
 Featured comedians included Adam Sandler, Chris Rock, Jay Leno, Ray Romano, Roseanne Barr, Jerry Seinfeld, Bob Saget, Jerry Stiller, Kevin Kline, and Jeff Foxworthy.
 In 2007, a Rodney Dangerfield tattoo was among the most popular celebrity tattoos in the United States.
 On The Tonight Show with Jay Leno, May 29, 2009, Leno credited Dangerfield with popularizing the style of joke he had long been using.
 The format of the joke is that the comedian tells a sidekick how bad something is, and the sidekick—in this case, guitar player Kevin Eubanks—sets up the joke by asking just how bad that something is.

-The official Rodney Dangerfield website was nominated for a Webby Award after it was relaunched by his widow, Joan Dangerfield, on what would have been his 92nd birthday, November 22, 2013.
+The official Rodney Dangerfield website was nominated for a Webby Award after it was relaunched by his widow, Joan Dangerfield, on what would have been his 92^{nd} birthday, November 22, 2013.
 Since then, Dangerfield has been honored with two additional Webby Award nominations and one win.

 In 2014, Dangerfield was awarded an honorary doctorate posthumously from Manhattanville College, officially deeming him Dr. Dangerfield.
 Beginning on June 12, 2017, Los Angeles City College Theatre Academy hosted the first class of The Rodney Dangerfield Institute of Comedy.
 The class is a stand-up comedy class which is taught by comedienne Joanie Willgues, aka Joanie Coyote.

 In August 2017, a plaque honoring Dangerfield was installed in Kew Gardens, his old Queens neighborhood.
 In 2019, an inscription was made to the "Wall of Life" at Hebrew University's Mount Scopus Campus that reads "Joan and Rodney Dangerfield."